noirofficial/noir/doc/README.md

-Zcoin Core 0.13.2.x
+Zoin Core 0.13.2.x
 =====================

 Setup
 ---------------------
-[Zcoin Core] (https://zcoin.io/get-zcoin/) is the original Zcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Zcoin transactions (which is currently several hundreds MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Zoin Core] (http://zoinofficial.com/) is the original Zoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Zoin transactions (which is currently several hundreds MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------